dataGriff/XMLSQL/ReadMe.md

 --SELECT @xml; --Look at XML variable here for debugging if required

-PRINT '7.3.4 Generate CTE of XML Data in Relational Format Using Nodes Function';
+PRINT '7.3.3 Generate CTE of XML Data in Relational Format Using Nodes Function';
-PRINT 'Note: added delete column
+PRINT 'Note: added delete column';
 ;WITH CTE AS
 (
 SELECT